3 More USELESS Karate Techniques

 Which is super easy and practical for anyone to do, and it doesn’t involve the chance of breaking your fingers.

 The old masters couldn’t use this either, without years of conditioning their hands against the makiwara (a padded striking post).
 They’re the classical striking posts that you see in a traditional karate dojo.
-In fact, one of the greatest karate fighters in history, Sensei Motobu Chōki, was famous for using this type of attack in many of his streetfights that went down in the Tsuji, the red light district in Okinawa.
+One of the greatest karate fighters in history, Sensei Motobu Chōki, was famous for using this type of attack in many of his streetfights that went down in the Tsuji, the red light district in Okinawa.
 But just like the other karate legends, he had to spend years hardening his fist first.
 Otherwise, you’re just gonna break your hand.

 I don’t know about you, but I just frankly don’t have the time or patience required to condition my hands to such a degree, that I could use either this or the previous fist formation in a real fight.
 And that’s why it’s useless for most people.
 This brings us to the third and last of the useless karate techniques.